Miami on Wheels: Traveling With a Disability

 Assistance in Transportation

-Hurdle number one: airport and airlines services for disabled travelers.
+Hurdle number one: airport and airline services for disabled travelers.
 Long gone are the days of foot space for the average traveler.
 Add crutches, a wheelchair, a small backpack of medications and a leg cast and those tight areas are even more compact.
 Our advice: call ahead.

 We call the general information line at the Albany International Airport five minutes before we pull up to the front terminal and request help with our luggage.
 They provide a wheelchair and an airline staff person to shadow us through the TSA lines and help Kristina to the gate.